Mekino05/alx-higher_level_programming/0x05-python-exceptions/README.md

-write a function that prints the first x elements of a list and only integers
+write a function that divides 2 integers and prints the result